Tabbouleh is one of my favorite dishes.

 Many Mediterranean countries don’t put a grain in tabbouleh, and it becomes more of a side dish.
 Other countries, including Lebanon, traditionally incorporate bulgar.

-Me, I think couscous and all those wonderful herbs and veggies in tabbouleh are a match made in heaven.
-So unless I’m making gluten-free tabbouleh—in which case I’ll use quinioa—I will always reach for the couscous!
+So, unless I’m making gluten-free tabbouleh—in which case I’ll use quinioa—I always reach for the couscous.

 The Easiest Tabbouleh Recipe

-The hardest part is waiting 10-15 minutes before digging in!
+The hardest part is waiting 15 minutes before eating.

 Develop the Flavors

-The longer the ingredients sit together, the deeper and more “married” the flavors become.
-I would even go so far as to say this dish tastes even better the next day, which means it’s an awesome meal to bring to work for lunch!
-Make my Greek Tabbouleh for dinner, then enjoy the leftovers for lunch the next day.
+The longer the ingredients sit together, the richer the flavors become.
+I’d go so far as to say that my tabbouleh tastes even better the next day, after the flavors meld together more overnight.
+Leftovers make an amazing lunch the next day.

-You really want to go for a small chop on the cucumber and the tomatoes, just as I’ve got here in the pictures.
+We want a small chop for both the cucumber and the tomatoes, just as I’ve got in the pictures above and below.

 And be sure to use all that tomato juice as well.
 It adds even more flavor to the dish.